ip-v8/ipv8-docs/src/transmission/index.md

 ## Magic byte

-This magic byte is four bytes long, and fixed at `0x20f57c03`.
+This magic byte is four bytes long, always set to `0x20f57c03`.
-Any packet which don't start with this magic byte can safely be ignored.
+Any packet which don't start with this magic byte can safely be ignored, as this would be a different protocol.
-It is added to makes sure you are dealing with an actual packet, instead of random noise.
+It is added to makes sure you are dealing with an IPv8 packet, instead of something else (non-malicious).

 ## Flags